-To get the longest running time from your battery, calibrate it sometime during the first week you have your PowerBook and repeat these steps occasionally to keep your battery functioning at its fullest capacity.
+To get the longest running time from your battery, calibrate it sometime during the first week you have your PowerBook.

-To calibrate your battery:
+To initially calibrate your battery:

-- 1 Plug in the power adapter and fully charge your PowerBook battery until the light on the power adapter plug changes to green and the onscreen meter in the menu bar indicates that the battery is fully charged. - 2 Allow the battery to rest in the fully charged state for two hours or longer.
-You may use your computer during this time as long as the adapter is plugged in. - 3 Disconnect the power adapter with the PowerBook on and start running it from the battery.
-You may use your computer during this time. - When your battery gets low, you will see the low battery warning dialog on the screen. - 4 Continue to keep your computer turned on until it goes to sleep.
-Save all your work and close all applications when the battery gets low and before the system goes to sleep. - 5 Turn off the computer or allow it to sleep for five hours or longer. - 6 Connect the power adapter and leave it connected until the battery is fully charged again.
+- 1 Plug in the power adapter and fully charge your PowerBook battery until the light on the power adapter plug changes to green and the onscreen meter in the menu bar indicates that the battery is fully charged. - 2 Disconnect the power adapter and use your PowerBook.
+When the battery gets low, you will see the first low-battery warning dialog on the screen.
+Continue to run the PowerBook using battery power until it goes to sleep; at that point the battery has been sufficiently drained for calibration. - 3 Connect the power adapter and leave it connected until the battery is fully charged again.